 Oliver Edwards has more than 15 years of hospitality experience under his belt.
 An apprenticeship at Rockpool Bar & Grill, head chef duties at an Adelaide winery and kitchen stints with Trader House Group allowed him to build the skills and knowledge needed to run his own kitchen.

-Now he’s doing just that at Hazel, one of Melbourne’s most popular restaurants run by the hospo giants at the Mulberry Group (Dessous, Common Ground Project, Liminal).
-Edwards leads the kitchen team alongside his partner, Brianna Smith.
-We caught up with Edwards to discuss the staffing crisis in hospitality and get some tips on how to fight it.
+He's also had senior chef roles at Hazel, one of Melbourne’s most popular restaurants, run by the hospo giants at the Mulberry Group (Dessous, Common Ground Project, Liminal).
+Edwards has led the kitchen team at Hazel, alongside his partner, Brianna Smith.
+Here, Edwards gives us his thoughts on hiring and retaining hospitality staff.

 Forge a reputation